Ken Klee: Coaching career

-Klee was the head coach for the U.S. squad that finished second during his first Four Nations Cup in 2014 (2-0-1-1).
+Klee was the head coach for the U.S. squad that finished second during his first Four Nations Cup in 2014 (2–0–1–1).
 That season, he also guided the U.S. Women's Under-22 Select Team to a first-place finish during his first campaign behind the bench for the U.S. in the 2014 Under-22 Series, defeating Canada in all three games.
 Klee led the U.S. Women's National Team to the gold medal at the 2015 IIHF Women's World Championship in Malmo, Sweden.
 He also guided the U.S. to a first-place finish at the 2015 Under-22 Series, defeating Canada two games to one.

-Serving in the same capacity at the 2015 Four Nations Cup in Sundsvall, Sweden, Klee led the U.S. to an undefeated record (3-1-0-0) and first championship title since 2012.
+Serving in the same capacity at the 2015 Four Nations Cup in Sundsvall, Sweden, Klee led the U.S. to an undefeated record (3–1–0–0) and first championship title since 2012.
 The tournament marks the seventh consecutive event that Klee has been at the helm of Team USA and the third time he has been behind the bench at the Four Nations Cup.
-He now owns an 18-3-1-2 record overall.
+He now owns an 18–3–1–2 record overall.

-Klee was the head coach of the U.S. Women's National Team for the 2016 Four Nations Cup in Vierumaki, Finland from Oct.
-29 – Nov.
+Klee was the head coach of the U.S. Women's National Team for the 2016 Four Nations Cup in Vierumaki, Finland from Oct 29 – Nov.
 6. Klee then served as head coach of the U.S. Women's National Team at the 2016 International Ice Hockey Federation Women's World Championship in Kamloops, British Columbia.
-He led the U.S. to an undefeated record (4-1-0-0, W-OTW-OTL-L) and gold-medal.
+He led the U.S. to an undefeated record (4–1–0–0, W-OTW-OTL-L) and gold-medal.

 Having left the women's national team, on July 18, 2017, Klee was hired as an assistant coach with the Syracuse Crunch of the American Hockey League.

+On December 27, 2023, it was announced Klee would be replacing Charlie Burggraf as the head coach of PWHL Minnesota, after Burggraf stepped down from the position one week before the team's first game.